tordar/your-spotify-consolidator/README.md

 ![Fetch Progress Animation](docs/fetch-summary.gif)

 ### Consolidation Summary
-After running the clean, you'll see a summary like this:
+After running the cleaner script, you'll see a summary like this, and receive a json file without duplicates:

 ![Consolidation Summary](docs/consolidation-summary.png)